 Does the CBSA process mail 7 days a week, 24 hours a day?

 The Agency processes international mail 6 days a week from to (local time) at three CBSA mail centres across Canada (Vancouver, Toronto and Montreal).

-Does the CBSA increase staff or operational levels during peak periods, like Christmas, to process the increased numbers of packages?
+Does the CBSA increase staff or operational levels during peak periods, like Christmas, to assist with the higher-than-normal volumes?

 The CBSA is well equipped to address volumes.
-The Agency routinely monitors operations and makes adjustments to staffing levels based on the forecasted growth in e-commerce, seasonal volumes and arrival patterns.
+The Agency regularly monitors its operations and will adjust its staffing levels based on changes like increases in e-commerce (online shopping) and seasonal volume fluctuations.